 £2,000 available annually to Yelvertoft village organisations.
-Priority will be given to non-constituted groups as constituted groups are encouraged to apply for the Yelvertoft windfarm fund.
+Priority will be given to groups who attend the Annual Parish Meeting, and non-constituted groups as constituted groups are encouraged to apply for the Yelvertoft windfarm fund.
 Lilbourne Windfarm Grant Procedure and Application Form Nov 2017.
 Deadline: 31st January annually.

 Grants available up to £7,000 although larger projects may be considered.
 Available to any constituted group / organisation in Yelvertoft.
 For further information and to apply visit the NCF website here.